henry0905/Min-Plus-Interpreter-for-Network-Calculus/README.md

 - The first one shows [(0,0)0(1,0)] from point (0,0) to point (1,0) with the slope is 0 and we also take the point (0,0) and (1,0) in the line.
 - The second one shows ](1,2)0(2,2)] from point (1,2) to point (2,2) with the slope is 0 and we only take the point (2,2) in the line.
 - The thrid one shows ](2,3)1(+Infinity,+Infinity)[ from point (2,3) to point (+Infinity,+Infinity) with the slope 1 and we do not take the border points.
-The figure is in the folder named "Picture 1".
+The figure is in the folder "Stage-RTAW" named "Picture 1".

 This is a part of my internship so I only show one function.